I recently came across a cashback offer that promised 3% back on all spend. Sounds incredible, right?

 Let's say a bank offers you 3% cashback but charges 5% on foreign transactions.
 Meanwhile, another provider offers 1% cashback but only charges 2.5% FX fees.
 Which one is better?

-Quick math: On 100 SAR of foreign spend
+Let's take a hypothetical example, Quick math: On 100 SAR of foreign spend

-Competitor: Pay 5 SAR in FX fees, get 3 SAR back = Net cost of 2 SAR
+- Provider A: Pay 5 SAR in FX fees, get 3 SAR back = Net cost of 2 SAR

-Alternative: Pay 2.5 SAR in FX fees, get 1 SAR back = Net cost of 1.5 SAR
+- Provider B: Pay 2.5 SAR in FX fees, get 1 SAR back = Net cost of 1.5 SAR

 The "lower cashback" option just saved you 25%.